 - the Villa Majorelle, an Art Nouveau masterpiece built in 1901 by Parisian architect Henri Sauvage (the interiors are closed until 2020).

-- the Baroque church of Notre-Dame-de-Bon-Secours with its richly decorated interior and tomb of Stanislas.
+- the Baroque church of Notre-Dame-de-Bon-Secours with its richly decorated interior and the tomb of Stanislas.

 - the Nancy Museum Aquarium.